Cancer vaccine: Clinical trials

 The following table, summarizing information from another recent review shows an example of the antigen used in the vaccine tested in Phase 1/2 clinical trials for each of 10 different cancers:

 Approved oncovaccines

 Oncophage was approved in Russia in 2008 for kidney cancer.
 It is marketed by Antigenics Inc.

 Sipuleucel-T, Provenge, was approved by the FDA in April 2010 for metastatic hormone-refractory prostate cancer.
 It is marketed by Dendreon Corp.

+CimaVax-EGF was approved in Cuba in 2011.
+Similar to Oncophage, it is not yet approved for use in the United States, although it is already undergoing phase II trials to that end.

 Bacillus Calmette-Guérin (BCG) was approved by the FDA in 1990 as a vaccine for early-stage bladder cancer.
 BCG can be administered intravesically (directly into the bladder) or as an adjuvant in other cancer vaccines.

 Abandoned research

 CancerVax (Canvaxin), Genitope Corp (MyVax personalized immunotherapy), and FavId FavId (Favrille Inc) are examples of cancer vaccine projects that have been terminated, due to poor phase III and IV results.

 Desirable characteristics

 Cancer vaccines seek to target a tumor-specific antigen as distinct from self-proteins.
 Selection of the appropriate adjuvant to activate antigen-presenting cells to stimulate immune responses, is required.
 Bacillus Calmette-Guérin, an aluminum-based salt, and a squalene-oil-water emulsion are approved for clinical use.
 An effective vaccine should also stimulate long term immune memory to prevent tumor recurrence.
 Some scientists claim both the innate and adaptive immune systems must be activated to achieve total tumor elimination.